 Cattle born before 1 August 1996 in the UK do not have passports, only certificates of registration, and they may not be slaughtered for human consumption.
-All cattle of this age have been restricted under the Transmissible Spongiform Encephalopathies (England) Regulations 2018 to the premises where they were located due to the consequent TSE risk.
+All cattle of this age have been restricted under the Transmissible Spongiform Encephalopathies (Wales) Regulations 2018 to the premises where they were located due to the consequent TSE risk.

 Keepers of these cattle have been issued with restriction notices detailing the affected animals.
 Keepers wishing to move such animals must submit a movement licence application form, completed by both parties involved in the movement, to the Animal and Plant Health Agency (APHA) One Health Customer Service Centre in Worcester.
-If you need help completing the form please contact customeradvice@apha.gov.uk.
+If you need help completing the form please contact apha.cymruwales@apha.gov.uk.

-Further information on cattle without passports can be found on the GOV.UK website.
+Further information can be found in the cattle without passports section of the GOV.UK website.